yuqiyuqitan/SPACEc/README.md

 </details>

-### Docker
+<details><summary>Docker</summary>
-If you run into an installation issue or want to run SPACEc in a containerized environment, we have created a Docker image for you to use SPACEc so that you don't have to install manually.
-You can find the SPACEc Docker image here: https://hub.docker.com/r/tkempchen/spacec
-You can also build and modify the Docker image yourself by using the Dockerfiles in the repository.
+If you encounter installation issues or prefer a containerized setup, use the SPACEc Docker image: https://hub.docker.com/r/tkempchen/spacec.
+You can also build or modify it using the repository's Dockerfiles.

 ```bash
 #Run CPU version: